Gemini Review: Is Gemini Safe?

 |Beginner Friendly||Yes, but familiarize yourself with its more advanced options|

 |Sell Methods||Bank Transfers & Wires|

 In a rapidly growing industry, many exchanges have struggled to keep up with growing customer support needs.
-Now known for their far above average customer support, Gemini has separated themselves from the pack.
+Gemini began to separate its from the pack with excellent customer support.

-Another benefit of Gemini is their fast and beginner friendly services.
+Another benefit of Gemini is its fast and beginner-friendly services.
 Unlike most exchanges, Gemini allows you to begin trading as soon as you deposit via bank transfer.
 While you cannot withdrawal from the exchange until your deposit is fully processed, this allows you to purchase your first Bitcoin or Ethereum immediately after depositing.

 Below we’ll show you the process for creating a Gemini account and buying cryptocurrency with a bank transfer.

 Signing up on Gemini is a simple process.